Sun Country Airlines | Boston

 Boston, MA 02108

 A National Historic Landmark and favorite of JFK, this is the place for traditional seafood.
 Diners enjoy the low-ceilinged rooms and a menu of the best seafood around in America’s oldest restaurant.
-Order the shore dinner for a New England feast of lobster, clam chowder, steamers or mussels and gingerbread.
+Order the shore dinner for a New England feast of lobster, clam chowder, steamers or mussels and gingerbread for dessert.

 The brilliant chef-owner, Tim Cushman, has transformed a warehouse into the best restaurant in town.
 Innovative sushi artfully prepared, like seared foie gras nigiri in aged sake, and a sake menu with artisanal choices create meals that diners long remember and savor.
 The Omakase Chef's Tasting Menu is 16 courses of heaven.

-A diverse crowd finds its way to this American Brasserie, offering a menu of classic European and New England favorites.
-Tasty bites include veal schnitzel and one of the best burgers around.
+A diverse crowd finds its way to this American brasserie, offering a menu of classic European and New England favorites.
+Tasty bites include veal schnitzel and one of the best burgers in town.
 The 46-foot marble bar is not only the longest in Boston, but the setting for savvy locals and hip travelers.

 75 Charles Street South